The Day Steve Perry Played His Last Show With Journey

 Steve Perry performed his last show with Journey on Nov.
 3, 1991, at an all-star concert to honor late promoter Bill Graham.
-The performance came almost five years after Perry's last full concert with the band, on Feb.
+The show came almost five years after Perry's last full concert with the band, on Feb.
 1, 1987.

-The reunited group got together to pay tribute -- along with other artists who got their start in the San Francisco scene, including Carlos Santana, the Grateful Dead and Crosby, Stills, Nash & Young -- in Golden Gate Park.
+The reunited group got together to pay tribute – along with other artists who got their start in the San Francisco scene, including Carlos Santana, the Grateful Dead and Crosby, Stills, Nash & Young – in Golden Gate Park.
 Graham died in a helicopter crash on Oct.
 25.

-Journey hadn't played together since the end of their Raised on Radio tour, and even though their performance at the Graham tribute was brief -- less than 10 minutes, and featuring "Faithfully," "Lonely Road Without You" and "Lights" -- it was a welcome return for fans who had been waiting for the moment since Perry retired from the group, which broke up following the singer's departure.
+Journey hadn't played together since the end of their Raised on Radio tour, and even though their performance at the Graham tribute was brief – less than 10 minutes, and featuring "Faithfully," "Lonely Road Without You" and "Lights" – it was a welcome return for fans who had been waiting for the moment since Perry retired from the group, which broke up following the singer's departure.

 Following a 1994 solo album, Perry reunited on record with Journey for 1996's Trial by Fire album, which reached the Top 20 and spawned a trio of hit singles.
-The band was all set to tour in support of the record, but after Perry injured himself in a hiking accident, the tour was canceled and Perry left the group for a second and final time.
+The band was all set to tour in support of the record, but after Perry injured himself in a hiking accident, the tour was canceled and Perry left for a second and final time.